-Program 23: Fresno County Housing Assistance Rehabilitation Program (HARP)
+Program 243: Fresno County Housing Assistance Rehabilitation Program (HARP)

 This program provides loans to qualifying homeowners, including owners of mobile or manufactured homes, in the unincorporated county and participating cities for the improvement of their homes.
 The City of Kerman is a participating jurisdiction.
 Eligible improvements include energy-efficiency upgrades and installations, health and safety and hazard corrections, and accessibility modifications to reduce displacement risk and facilitate place-based revitalization.
 Loan terms under this program vary according to household income and the improvements and repairs that are needed.
+Provide information regarding home rehabilitation programs in English and Spanish to residents to encourage place-based revitalization.
 The City will: